SEE IT: Massachusetts mom chases down, pins alleged flasher

 The woman, a former member of the Israeli military, gave chase and held onto him as she called to passerbys and fellow joggers to call 9-1-1.
 The man managed to slip away.

-"He picked the wrong victim," she told the Patch.
+"He picked the wrong victim," she told Patch.
 "All I want is for women to stand up for themselves and for passersby to get involved."

 Massachusetts State Police released the video.